Bullarto

 Bullarto is a town located in the Shire of Hepburn, Victoria, Australia.
 At the 2016 census, Bullarto had a population of 73.

 Bullarto is 7 km south east of Daylesford on the Trentham road and is a potato growing district.
 The Bullarto railway station is the current terminus of the Daylesford Spa Country Railway rail motor tourist services.

 A post office opened there in 1874 and used barred numeral number 855 cancel (rated RRRR - 4 to 12 examples considered to exist).
 Another post office was opened at the railway station from 1884 using numeral 1392.

 Bullarto has a community facility in the form of the Bullarto Hall.
 This is a popular location for weddings and community events.
 It is operated by a group of local volunteers.

 The Bullarto community holds an annual Tractor Pull event in March.
 This event utilizes the Bullarto Hall, the railway station and surrounding areas.

+The Bullarto (Australian Rules Football) Football Club won the 1914 and 1915 Daylesford District Football Association premierships.